Dawn Phenomenon: Why Your Blood Sugar Spikes at Sunrise

 If you take blood glucose-lowering medications, you can experiment with the time you take them.
 For example, if you take them in the morning or before meals, you may try taking them after or later in the day.

-Aside from directly intervening to manage the symptoms, there are several things you can do to address the root cause of the insulin resistance that’s making your body unable to control your blood sugars and regulate insulin levels: energy toxicity.
+Aside from directly intervening to manage the symptoms, there are several things you can do to address the root cause of insulin resistance, which is making your body unable to control your blood sugars and regulate insulin levels: energy toxicity.

 Addressing Energy Toxicity